agentOrange002/wp4/content/projects/XLStCSV.md

 showInProjects: true
 ---

-a converter tool, that's convert the xls file into segregated csv format that to be uploaded in the current payroll system.
+A converter tool, that's convert the xls file into segregated csv format that to be uploaded in the current payroll system.